dineshbali18/GDP-2/README.md

 **Expense Categorization :** Transactions are automatically categorized based on predefined rules (e.g., groceries, dining, rent).\
 **Manual Expense Entry:** Users can manually add transactions, including cash purchases or expenses not linked to a bank account.\
 **Real-Time Expense Overview :** A real-time dashboard shows users a summary of their spending across all categories.

+\
+**Real-time financial data updates**\
+To enable real-time financial data updates in BearCat Finance, integrate with APIs like Plaid, Yodlee, or Finicity for secure access to transactions and balances.\
+Use webhooks for instant updates and OAuth 2.0 for secure authentication.\
+Ensure compliance with data privacy regulations (GDPR, PSD2) and implement push notifications for user alerts.